isobaraustralia/fed-code-challenge-courses/README.md

 ```

 ## Assessment Criteria
-* We will assess your code based on the quality of the work you have produced and not based on how many of the criteria you have completed.
+* Quality over quantity, we will assess your code based on the quality of the work you have produced and not based on how many of the criteria you have completed.
 * Unit testing is important, test parts of the app that you think requires testing.
 We don't expect 100% test coverage but all major pieces of functionality should have unit tests.
-* We value UI skills so try to showcase your UI Skills.
+* We value UI skills so give focus to showcase these.
 It is acceptable to use a framework for creating layout.
 * Please provide a readme file and explain your approach to the challenge and your reasons for picking certain criteria over others.
 * Code must be clean and well documented.
 If your code is self explanatory then there is no need for comments.
+* While it is acceptable to use helper libraries keep in we want to assess your ability so be weary of over reliance on these.

 ## Submission